erroronline1/caro/readme.md

 default_due = 7 ; scheduled events are due in x days by default

 hide_offduty_reasons[] = "" ; since this array is implemented anyway this empty value is processed to avoid displaying regular working hours entries. do not change
-; hide_offduty_reasons[] = "sickleave" ; append reason keys as defined in language.xx.ini to adhere to your company policies regarding data safety
+; hide_offduty_reasons[] = "sickleave" ; append reason keys as defined in language.XX to adhere to your company policies regarding data safety

 ; default values for csv processing if left out of filter rules [csv]